Recent Posts

 It seems that the entire month of September was spent canning.
 I think I am done for this year, except to make another few batches of raspberry jam.
 Now, I'm trying to get caught up with sharing all of that canning with you.

 So here's another tomato canning recipe for you all.
-This is called Connie's Picante Sauce and you can find the recipe here.
+This is called Connie's Picante Sauce.
 Before you get started, be sure to check out my canning tips.

 Picante Sauce is very similar to salsa.